kata-containers/ci/deployment/packet/README.md

 The instance now needs to be configured and have the correct packages and users installed before it can be used for Kata Containers metrics CI.

-Ansible achieves this by SSH'ing into the system as the `root` user to run the relevant configuration commands.
+Ansible achieves this by logging into the system using SSH as the `root` user to run the relevant configuration commands.
 Before executing the installation script, the root user SSH keys need to be configured and tested.